Need-To-Know Information for Americans Getting Married in Costa Rica

 When Is the Best Time for a Costa Rica Wedding?

 Costa Rica is beautiful year-round, but if you’re trying to decide when to go, you should consider the seasonal changes in the climate.
 Costa Rica has two alternating seasons:

 - The High Season: The High Season, also referred to as the Dry Season, lasts from late November to May in most regions.
 If you’re planning an outdoor ceremony, you have a better chance of enjoying sunshine and dry weather throughout the day during these months.
 In the Northern Pacific Coast, this season can result in dry, dusty, parched conditions.
-However, other regions — like the Central Pacific Coast, where Villa Punto de Vista is located — remain richly green year round, even during the Dry Season.
+However, other regions — like the Central Pacific Coast, where the Villa Punto de Vista Estate is located — remain richly green year-round, even during the Dry Season.